Virtual Meeting Notes WebBanner

 Claire has served more than 11 years as company secretary at Angel Trains.

-For boards and their committees, minutes aren’t just a useful reminder of what was discussed and agreed — they’re a legal requirement.
+The technology has improved significantly, but one challenge remains: taking accurate, legally robust minutes in a virtual environment.
+For boards and their committees, minutes aren't just a useful record of what was discussed and agreed.
+They're a legal requirement.
 Board minutes need to demonstrate that directors have fulfilled their legal and fiduciary duties and can be used both defensively and offensively in court proceedings.
-With organisations likely to be making difficult and unprecedented decisions in the current environment, it’s crucial that board minutes evidence that the directors carefully considered the impact on all the stakeholder groups set out in Section 172 of the Companies Act 2006.
+It's crucial that minutes evidence that directors carefully considered the impact on all the stakeholder groups set out in Section 172 of the Companies Act 2006.

-This isn’t easy at the best of times and doing so in a virtual meeting presents additional challenges.
-So, here are some tips to help company secretaries or PAs set themselves up for a successful meeting.
+This isn't easy at the best of times.
+Doing so in a virtual meeting presents additional challenges.
+Here are my tips to help company secretaries and PAs set themselves up for a successful meeting.

 1. Get familiar with the technology